Best Yoga Poses for Your Gut to Transform Your Health - Dr. Axe

 For instance, today we can actually see how yoga changes your brain.
 And while it’s true that sometimes we put too much focus on how “bendy” we can be in a yoga pose — like how far we can take our hands to the floor in a forward fold, for example — the truth is the heart of yoga focuses on the naval region.

-That’s why here, we’ll focus all of our attention on the best yoga poses for your gut.
+That’s why here, we focus all of our attention on the best yoga poses for your gut.

 Yoga and the Gut

 For thousands of years, yoga practitioners harnessed naval-focused postures and breathing exercises to tap in to the transformative power of the gut.
-And today, paying special attention to that region makes more sense than ever.
+Today, paying special attention to that region makes more sense than ever.

-Up to 80 percent of our immune systems is housed in the gut, making it the hub of our health.
+Up to 80 percent of the immune system is housed in the gut, making it the hub of our health.
 The gut is also nicknamed the “second brain” for its impact on our mental well-being.
-Clearly, yogis have been on to something!

 Ad

 Some research indicates yoga therapy can aid people dealing with irritable bowel disease and mood disorders.
-This makes sense, since people diagnosed with ailments like IBS, irritable bowel disease and even depression commonly display altered vagus nerve activation.
+This makes sense, since people diagnosed with ailments like irritable bowel syndrome, irritable bowel disease and even depression commonly display altered vagus nerve activation.

 Modern-day stressors often send the sympathetic nervous system into overdrive, unleashing stress hormones that send us into “fight or flight” mode.
 This slows down digestion and can lead to all sorts of digestive distress, including bloating, constipation or diarrhea.